 Place your suet crust on a lightly floured board and roll out into a strip 20cm (8in) wide and about 5mm (1.4 in) thick.

-Now you have a choice of baking, boiling or steaming your Jam Roll:
+Now you have a choice of baking, boiling or steaming your pudding.

 Alternatively, wrap the roll in greaseproof paper and tie loosely in a cloth, before immersing in it in a large pan and boiling for one and a half hours.

-Or finally, wrap the roll in greaseproof paper and tie loosely in a cloth before steaming it for two and a half hours.
+Or finally, place dough in a pudding steamer (see sidebar for an example) or wrap the roll in greaseproof paper and tie loosely in a cloth before steaming it for two and a half hours.

 Which ever you choose, the end result is delicious.
 Just unwrap and serve with custard.
 (Or more jam - if your little ones have a very sweet tooth!)